Goodfink/Songsterr-Sync/README.md

 | WebSocket won't connect | Ensure the server is running (`node server.js`) |
 | Status shows Disconnected | Check that you entered the correct **server IP** in the extension |
 | Logs don’t appear | Refresh the frontend (`http://<your-local-ip>:3000`) |

----

-## 📜 License

-This project is licensed under the **MIT License**.

----

-Let me know if you want any modifications! 🚀